EvanDotPro/Sslurp/README.md

 ## License

-Sllurp is released under the BSD license.
+Sslurp is released under the BSD license.
 See the included LICENSE file.